-Even the producers on the DVD's Audio Commentary had occational chuckles, like when Sark requests the battering ram called "Logic Probe", especially how serious he sounds.
+Even the producers on the DVD's Audio Commentary had occasional chuckles, like when Sark requests the battering ram called "Logic Probe", especially how serious he sounds.

 Nightmare Fuel: CLU's death at the beginning of the film is pretty damn scary, broken down bit by bit while screaming in horror.

-The Problem with Licensed Games: Averted with both the 1982 arcade game (which earned more than the film's original release!) and Tron 2.0.
+No Problem With Licensed Games: Both the 1982 arcade game (which earned more than the film's original release!) and Tron 2.0.
 The Intellivision games, especially Deadly Disks, were also solid sellers for Mattel.